edwardoughton/cucumber/README.md

-# Chile Universal Broadband Assessment (cuba)
+# Techno-Economic Assessment of Mobile Broadband

-This repository holds the code for a universal broadband assessment of Chile.
+This repository holds the code for a global model capable of evaluating different mobile broadband strategies.

 Using conda
 ===========